matteogiorgi/.minidot/README.md

 # The ultimate dotfiles

-This repo contains a streamlined configuration of my dotfiles, designed to work with any [Debian](https://www.debian.org) based Linux distribution, native or virtualized.
+This repo contains a streamlined configuration of working dotfiles, designed to work with any [Debian](https://www.debian.org)&#x2011;based distribution.

 Just run `setup.sh`/`restore.sh` scripts.
 The setup will backup any of your old configs, install all the packages needed and symlink the *.minidot* files correctly; while the restore script will rollback all the changes and reinstate your previously saved config files.